bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 An alternative or in complement to DNS, most system administrators setup an hosts file.

 The hosts file allows to resolve locally which ip belongs to which hostname if written inside.
 For small clusters, it can fully replace the DNS.
-On large cluster, most system administrators write inside at least key or critical hostnames and ip.
+On large cluster, most system administrators write inside at least key or critical hostnames and ip and uses a DNS.

 Lets create our hosts file.
 Edit `/etc/hosts` file and have it match the following: